Dorry Segev, MD PhD

 Courtenay Holscher, MD

-Courtenay Holscher, MD is a Halsted General Surgery Resident at Johns Hopkins Hospital currently earning a PhD at the JH Bloomberg School of Public Health during a dedicated research fellowship.
+Dr. Courtenay Holscher is a Halsted General Surgery Resident at Johns Hopkins Hospital currently earning a PhD at the Johns Hopkins Bloomberg School of Public Health during a dedicated research fellowship.
 Her research focuses primarily on living kidney donors.

 Saad Anjum is a research assistant at ERGOT.
 After graduating from Johns Hopkins University with a degree in the Writing Seminars, he joined ERGOT to research live donation and HIV-to-HIV transplant.
 He is currently pursuing his medical degree at the University of Florida College of Medicine.